Learn Landshape — Pick. Blend

 Direct

-1. Pre-select valid inputs, per above.
+1. Pre-select valid input, per above.

-2. Run Blend.
+2. Run Command.

 3. To adjust result, type values.

-Blend is a Pick command.
+Command is a Pick command.

-Blend Direction
+Control Blend Direction

-• To flip Blend direction, use arrow up
+• To flip Blend direction, use arrow up.

 • To Blend outwards, use arrow right.